arsakhar/hugo-academic/content/blog/game-optimization/index.md

 {{< tab tabNum="1" >}}
 ### Background
 The majority of VR headsets on the market use a 90 Hz refresh rate, such that the display on the headset is refreshed every 11 ms. Dropped frames will occur if the computer is unable to render an image within that time frame.
 API’s employ several techniques to account for dropped frames.
 These include timewarp, asynchronous timewarp, interleaved reprojection, motion smoothing, and positional timewarp.<sup>4</sup> While these techniques account for dropped frames to a certain extent, a poorly optimized game will still result in jittery views which can be quite nauseogenic.
-Therefore, performance optimization is a key component of game development.
+Therefore, performance optimization is a key component of VR game development.
 In this article, I will provide a brief overview of the most common techniques used to optimize performance.
 I will also provide links that provide a more in-depth discussion of each technique.
-Please note that this is not an exhaustive list of performance tips, rather a list of low hanging fruit a develop can use to get substantial improvements in performance.
+Please note that this is not an exhaustive list of performance tips, rather a list of low hanging fruit that can lead to substantial improvements in performance.
 {{< /tab >}}